dsilvestro/PyRate/README.md

 The MCDD model is described here:

 Silvestro D., Antonelli A., Salamin N., Quental T. B. (2015) The role of clade competition in the diversification of North American canids.
 PNAS, 112, 8684-8689.

+The DES method is described in:

+Silvestro, D., Zizka A., Bacon C. D., Cascales-Minana B. and Salamin, N., Antonelli, A. (2016) Fossil Biogeography: A new model to infer dispersal, extinction and sampling from paleontological data.
+Phil Trans Roy Soc B, in press.